Outsmarting Poison Ivy and Other Poisonous Plants

-- Use the topical product "Ivy Block" if you know you will come into contact with the poisonous plants.
+- Use the topical product "Ivy Block" of "Armor" if you know you will come into contact with the poisonous plants.
 This FDA-approved product is available over the counter (OTC).

 Don't scratch the blisters.
 Bacteria from under your fingernails can get into the blisters and cause an infection.
 The rash, blisters, and itch normally disappear in several weeks without any treatment.
 But you can relieve the itch by